satyakisikdar/satyakisikdar.github.io/_news/oct-web-pc.md

 related_posts: false
 ---

-Invited to serve on the PC in the Web Mining and Content Analysis track of The Web Conference 2024.
+Invited to serve on the PC of the Web Mining and Content Analysis track of The Web Conference 2024.